2023 X275 Drag Radial Rules: updated 01/06/2023

 Interior must maintain a factory appearance.
 Any aftermarket racing style seat is permitted.
 Driver’s seat must be located in the stock location.
 Passenger seat is not required.
 Door panels are required.
 Floor and transmission tunnel where visible must be carpeted or upholstered.

-All Vehicles must retain its original appearance, profiles, and dimensions.
-Factory roof and quarter panels must be used.
-2005 and newer vehicles permitted replacement roof panel.
-Aftermarket fiberglass and/or carbon fiber replacement panels are limited to hood, front fenders, doors, deck-lids, and bumpers only.
+All Vehicles must retain its original appearance, profiles, and dimensions must be used for year being used.
+OEM body shell must be intact.
+Light weight body panels are restricted to hood, front fenders, doors, deck-lids/trunk lid, hatch, and bumpers only.
 All front ends must be of factory dimensions.
 Any beam tripping devices forward of the bumper are prohibited.
-(Track tech official will have final say) Stock style appearing front and rear bumpers are required.
-A hood must be used: scoop or hood must cover the entire induction system.
+Composite roof panels are permitted on 2005 and newer vehicles.
+One piece frontends will be legal but must have a means of removal for safety in the event of a fire.
+(Track tech official will have final say) A hood must be used: scoop or hood must cover the entire induction system.
 Forward facing hood scoops/ turbo or supercharger inlets are permitted.
 Alterations or aerodynamic modifications are prohibited.
 Any aftermarket/modified front bumper/valence must have prior approval from the Event Tech Director tech.
+Pre-72 body will receive a 50 lbs. deduct.

 Forward facing hood scoops are permitted for nitrous assisted entries and may not extend above the roof line.
 Vehicles that are equipped with an EFI system are not required to run a hood scoop.
 Carburetors must be completely covered by the hood or hood scoop.
 Sensors, transducers, vents, wiring, hoses/lines, etc. are prohibited from being inside the hood scoop.